top of page

 Lincoln’s decision-making style was not impulsive.
 It was deliberate.

 He often wrote unsent letters to manage his own emotions.
 He surrounded himself with critics, including rivals he had defeated in the election.
-He invited dissent within his cabinet, listening fully before making his judgment.
-And once he did decide, he rarely reversed course.

 His patient clarity helped steer the Union through its greatest crisis, and preserved the republic.